Maestro-111/capstone/README.md

 - Limitations: Dependency on image quality.
 Also, the web app is not publicly available.

+- For Unit testing: Each time you run the program, it stores the output table for each receipt in exports folder.
+- Unit testing.py merges all outputs into one table and compares with database.xlsx.
+In order to refresh the exports folder you can run reset_exports.py

 ## TO DO

 1. Work on GPT prompt.
 Not accurate in identifying address.